 Choux Pastry

-Home made profiteroles are a real treat!
+Home made profiteroles are a real treat and not as tricky to make as you might think!
 In our video, we made 1/2 this recipe with 1 and a half eggs.
 Just beat 2 eggs and only add as needed.

 You will need: